-C. TENURED FACULTY
+C. TENURED FACULTY ON THE COLUMBUS CAMPUS

-Each year, each member of the tenured faculty will provide the chair with an updated CV and an Annual Activity Report summarizing accomplishments in research, teaching, and service for the year preceding the annual review.
-The chair will review these and other documents as appropriate, will seek the advice of colleagues as necessary, and will use this information as the basis for an annual performance review.
-Following a scheduled opportunity for a face-to-face meeting between the chair (or his/her designee) and each faculty member, the chair will provide each faculty member with written feedback regarding his/her performance and future plans.
+The chair will review a faculty member's annual review documentation and other documents as appropriate, will seek the advice of colleagues as necessary, and will use this information as the basis for an annual performance review.
+Following a scheduled opportunity for a face-to-face meeting between the chair (or his/her designee) and each tenured faculty member, the chair will provide each faculty member with written feedback regarding his/her performance and future plans.
 That review will enable the chair to highlight performance problems where they exist and to assist faculty in carrying out their professional plans.